thiago-a-souza/MongoDB/05-Indexes.md

                 },
                 ...

+// indexes are different, the winning plan below chose to scan all documents and perform an index sorting rather than
-// index scan and index sorting: query and sort are using indexes
+// using an index scan and then an in-memory sort
 > db.people.find({name : "john"}).sort({ "addr.state" : 1 }).explain()
    ...
    "winningPlan" : {